geodeepak/Seismolive/Installation-on-Mac-OS-X-using-Macports.md

     sudo port install py27-obspy

 This will install ObsPy (port `py27-obspy`) as one of the `site-packages` of the Python 2.7 interpreter provided by MacPorts (port `python27`).
 It is a distinct instance of Python and independent of the system's version.
 All required dependencies are installed automatically.
 You need to use MacPort's Python interpreter, which is usually located in `/opt/local/bin/python2.7`, to be able to import the ObsPy package.
-You can make this Python instance your default by executing:
+You can make this Python instance your default interpreter by executing:

     sudo port select python python27